 The modelling of the labour market has known a significant development in the 1970's with the use of production functions in labour demand modelling (Bell, 1967; Glickman 1977; Adams, Brooking and Glickman, 1975).
-In the models which were designed, production the functions employed (Cobb-Douglas, translog or simple linear forms) determine desired measured in hours or labour use employment.
+In the models which were designed, the production functions employed (Cobb-Douglas, translog or simple linear forms) determine desired labour use measured in hours or employment.